Dark-Guan/David-3D-laserscanner-automitive-scan-program/README.md

 //a.Receive "O"(David 3D default setting) to initial the laser stepper
 //  laser stepper go up hit the end switch then go down to initialPoint
-#define initialPoint  36000 //measure form the end switch to the initialPoint
 //b.Receive "l"(David 3D default setting) to turn off the laser
 //c.Receive "L"(David 3D default setting) to turn on the laser
 //d.Receive "d"(David 3D not support default) to turn off the light
 //e.Receive "D"(David 3D not support default) to turn on the light
 //f.Receive "t"(David 3D not support default) to turn the turnalbe stepper manualTurnSteps steps
-#define manualTurnSteps 200 //set the manual turn turnalble stepper

 //j.Receive "0"(David 3D default setting) to set the initial point
 //h.Receive "P"(David 3D default setting) so go to the initial point that "0" command set
     //or the default initial point